kuritkaj/codewinder/README.md

 Notes:
 * without the Bing Search key, the search will use the Web Browser tool for searches, which is less efficient.
-* Supabase is experimental to add long-term memory to the autonomous agent.
+* without the Supabase key, HNSWLIB is used to store memories in a local directory named .cache.

 ### Running the Server